 Distance

-Organizational Barriers of Communication
+Organizational Barriers to Communication

 - Information Overload: The transfer of excessive information often leads to being a barrier in communication.

 - Timing: Time is a major barrier when it comes to communicating something important.
-If the message is not sent/ received at a particular time, it can lead to delay in the functioning of the organization.
+If the message is not sent/ received at a particular time, it can lead to a delay in the functioning of the organization.

 - Information Gaps: Whenever a piece of information is being passed through multiple sources, information gaps occur.
 It is observed that often few pieces of information are lost and only parts are retained at some levels.

-- Cultural Differences: The organisations that are involved in the overseas business of in fine cultural difference a difficult barrier to overcome.
+- Cultural Differences: The organizations that are involved in the overseas business find cultural differences a difficult barrier to overcome.

-How to Overcome Barriers of Communication?
+How to Overcome Barriers to Communication?

 - Using clear and common language that the other person can understand